-Concrete cliffside villa at Chaweng Noi with cantilevered infinity pool projecting over tropical canopy, stepped retaining walls, and Gulf of Thailand exposure.
+Concrete cliffside villa at Chaweng Noi on Koh Samui, with a cantilevered infinity pool projecting over tropical canopy and Gulf of Thailand views.

 Guaranteed ROI